roy-natsir/roy-natsir/README.md

 <img align="right" alt="Coding Journey" width="400" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">

-I am at **Day 1** of a structured, intensive **322-day roadmap** to become a professional Full Stack Web3 Developer.
+I am in intensive **322-day roadmap** to become a professional Full Stack Web3 Developer.
 This GitHub profile is the living diary of that journey.

 - 🔭 **My primary project is the [Orchis Portfolio](https://github.com/royweb3dev/orchis-portfolio):** An on-chain professional CV I am building in parallel with my learning.
 - 🌱 **My current focus:** Mastering the absolute fundamentals of **HTML, CSS, and Git (Phase 1)**.